If you want to take your smartphone photography to the next level, it's worth finding the best phone lens.

 To start off with, this kit comes with 4 different lenses: Telephoto, Macro, wide angle, and fisheye, each of which is specialised for their own niche.

 The 22X Telephoto lens is up there with the likes of standalone lenses, and 235-degree capture from the fisheye lens gives you an immense field of view.
 The macro lens is 25X, giving you great clarity for small objects.
 And finally, the wide lens is 0.62X, which should really expand your photos.

 This lens is a clip-on, which makes it really easy to apply, and also comes with a tripod and a spacious carry bag, which gives you great stability whilst travelling light.

 Best extensive phone lens for photography- Phorsen 15-in-1 Lens Kit

 The Phorsen 15-in-1, as the name might suggest, brings you a whole host of gadgets.

-Of course, a lens kit of this complexity has a travel case, but surprisingly it isn't too bulky, Phorsen has clearly thought heavily about space concerns.
+Of course, a lens kit of this complexity has a travel case, but surprisingly it isn't too bulky; Phorsen has clearly thought heavily about space concerns.

-The kit comes with a tripod which can be attached to the phone rather than the lens, as is the case with some other tripods, which means you can get your phone set up for the shot and tweak the lenses independently from the tripod until you get the magnification you need.
+The kit comes with a tripod which can be attached to the phone rather than the lens, as is the case with some other tripods, meaning you can get your phone set up for the shot and tweak the lenses independently from the tripod until you get the magnification you need.